 Derivatives took the centre stage in the 2008 financial crisis.
 Keywords and terms were thrown around – Lehman Brothers, mortgage, bankruptcy, and structured products, just to name a few.
-No matter which angle people look at the situation from, the financial crisis were brought by risks that could have been avoided.
+No matter which angle people look at the situation from, the financial crisis was brought by risks that could have been avoided.

 No investor wants to get caught in ugly situations such as the 2008 financial crisis.
 A lot of investors lost most of their money, while some were able to survive the situation.
 How did these people know what to do?
 How did they see the risks?